spouze/GeneRation_Pouzet2025/Data_Analysis_scripts/readme.md

 - FIG05: Enrichment analysis (`171`)

 See also in the folder "Notebook_&_useful functions" to carry out the mutations by hand and get familiar with the scripts.

+Note that the "Extracted data" folder used several times in the scripts are simple a destination or storing folder to be modified at will.